MadibaGroup/2024-Gadgets/content/docs/gadgets/mult1.md

 * $K_Q=\mathsf{KZG.Commit}(Q(X))$

 The prover will generate a random challenge evaluation point (using strong Fiat-Shamir) on the polynomial that is outside of $\mathcal{H}_\kappa$.
 Call this point $\zeta$.
-The prover will write the three points and opening proofs to the transcript:
+The prover will write the point and opening proofs to the transcript:

 * $\zeta$
 * $\mathsf{Poly}_\mathsf{Arr_1}(\zeta)=\mathsf{KZG.Open}(K_\mathsf{Arr_1},\zeta)$